uncefact/spec-JSONschema/README.md

 The official UN/CEFACT project page can be found at https://uncefact.unece.org/pages/viewpage.action?pageId=83591895

 Chair of the project is Marek Laskowski.
 Projet Lead is Jörg Walther.
-Editors are Andreas Pelekies @AndreasPvd and Gerhard Heemskerk.
+Editors are Andreas Pelekies @AndreasPvd and Gerhard Heemskerk @GerhardHNL.

 ## Meetings
 Sessions will be held weekly on Tuesdays from 10:00-11:00 Central European Time (i.e. 2022-07-12, 2022-07-19, 2022-07-26 ...).